Justin-Insight/mymindteam.com/content/blog/you-are-not-your-thoughts-what-this-means--why-its-important.md

 Wanting to have a tub of ice cream in the middle of an important meeting is a random thought that is meant to last for a second, but when you hold on to that thought, the more you think about it, the craving will become.
 Get my point?

-When you understand that thoughts are not your actions and vice versa or when you are not your thoughts, you’ll subject yourself to a stress-free life\!
+When you understand that thoughts are not your actions and vice versa or when you are not your thoughts, you’ll subject yourself to a stress-free life!
 You’ll know that overthinking random thoughts will not solve anything and can only worsen your worry.
 The earlier you understand that your thoughts are mere figments your mind creates, the stronger and happier you will be.

-Moreover\!
+Moreover!
 When you accept that you are not your thoughts, you reduce the external stimuli and know how to manage your negative thoughts better.

 ### What Next?